younesStrittmatter/502B/book/content/Dynamics in Perception/intro.md

 ## Overview

 In this chapter we will explore dynamic models using some examples from perception.
-We'll start with introducing Hebbian Learning, then introduce a Hopfield Network ([Hopfield, 1982](https://doi.org/10.1073/pnas.79.8.2554)) that takes noisy input and settles on a stable interpretation, then we'll explore some simple examples of dynamic networks evolving over time, and finally consider bistable percepts that can be interpreted multiple ways.
+We'll start with introducing *Hebbian Learning*, then introduce a *Hopfield Network* ([Hopfield, 1982](https://doi.org/10.1073/pnas.79.8.2554)) that takes noisy input and settles on a stable interpretation, then we'll explore some simple examples of dynamic networks evolving over time, and finally consider *bistable percepts* that can be interpreted multiple ways.
 Along the way we'll cover numerous examples and concepts that recur and are useful throughout this course.

 ## Content